• Skip to primary navigation

 • Wash and dice the leeks (you can set aside about a handful to use as garnish).Peel and roughly slice the potatoes.

 • To make the soup, heat up the Instant Pot using the SAUTE function and wait until it says hot (this will take about 8 minutes).
-Set the Instant Pot to further SAUTE for 7 or 8 minutes.
 Add the olive oil and bacon.
 Fry until the bacon is properly browned (about 2 minutes).
 Remove the bacon using a slotted spoon, then set aside.

 3 tablespoon extra virgin olive oil, 3 oz bacon